Origins, Prophesies and the

 IV", pp. 23-4

-Predecessor/Goddess of Maitreya (Borobudur)
+Predecessor/Goddess (Hariti) of Maitreya (Candi Mendut Java)

-6. Why is it so important to know
+6. Why is it so important to know about the

-it as a concept very few know about it from their own Realization....During the centuries
+concept very few know about it from their own Realization....During the centuries

 Enlightenment was considered the Ultimate Liberation.
 Liberation consisted of two